Derby St Luke's F.C.: Colours

 The club's colours were originally Oxford and Cambridge blue, before changing to blue and white by 1890.

 Grounds

 The club's regular home ground on Peet Street was situated just north of the church; it also staged some important games at the County Cricket Ground.
 It moved to the Vulcan Ground in 1890.
+A cul-de-sac called Olive Street was built across the site of their former ground.